Assistant Professor of Research Neurology

 A full list of my publications is here.

-I’ve recently joined the INI at USC, where I will be continuing research in disease progression modeling of neurodegenerative diseases.
+I am currently an assistant professor at USC, where I work on disease progression modeling of neurodegenerative diseases.
 Previously I was a postdoctoral research associate at UCL from 2017 to 2020.
 I was a proud member of both the POND group run by Danny Alexander and Neil Oxtoby and the COMBINE lab run by Andre Altmann.
 Prior to UCL I completed my PhD in neuroimaging at King’s College London in early 2017, working with Andre Marquand and David Lythgoe on machine learning based methods that discriminate early neurodegeneration.

 I spent six years in quantitative finance as a programmer/analyst/trader.
 Prior to that I completed a Master’s in aerospace engineering at the University of Maryland, working on robotic manipulator control algorithms and some motor control electronics.
 Prior to that I studied at Johns Hopkins University, majoring in electrical engineering.